SamCoVT/TaliForth2/docs/manual.md

        anywhere in memory, with the xt_word value added to the header.
        However when DC=0 the word’s code immediately follows the header,
        reducing the header size by two bytes.
 Most `:` words
-       added to the dictionary use this format, since the compiled code
+       added to the dictionary use this format, since compiled code
-       immediately follows the header.                                      |
+       is added to the dictionary immediately after the header.             |
 | LC  | **Long code.** The length of the word body can be recorded in
        either one or two bytes.
 The length is only required
        if the word is inlined, and for `DISASM`.
 If we don’t care about